DO I NEED A POLLINATOR FOR MY HOLLIES?

 The best pollinator for any holly is a male of the same species.
 This does not require, however, that you have a pollinator for every species and hybrid in your collection.
 Although many holly species can provide pollen to other holly species, and skilled propagators have succeeded in crossing most holly species, there are some practical limits to the type of male holly that will consistently produce a display of berries on female hollies.
 The limits I have observed or found in the literature are included in the accompanying table.

 Some years the hollies will be loaded with berries while other years there are few holly berries to be seen.
-In addition to the lack of a suitable pollen source, as discussed above, such variations can also result from one or more of the following factors:

 1. Frozen blossoms or berries.

 Late frosts can freeze holly blossoms or newly formed berries.
-Since Chinese hollies are so early to bloom, they are quite often damaged by late frosts, but some years even late blooming Ilex opaca blossoms are frozen.
+Since Chinese hollies are so early to bloom, they are quite often damaged by late frosts, but some years even late-blooming Ilex opaca blossoms are frozen.

 2. Summer drought.